PatrykFlama/UltimateTicTacToe/README.md

 ## Libraries
 Essential libraries for this project are: stdbool.h, stdio.h, stdlib.h, time.h\
-For GUI GTK library has been used.
+For GUI NCurses library has been used.

 ## Whiteboard
 [Bitpaper](https://bitpaper.io/go/UltimateTicTacToe/hS4iuuHld)